Sora-yx/SA2-Skin-Selector/README.md

 ![tuto5](https://i.imgur.com/lpa2Gb4.png)

+If your skin has an alt costume / outfit version, or a Super form model, you can have extra covers just for those.
+To do that, you need to repeat the same exact steps than above, however the name reserved for them is different, for the costumes it's ``CoverAlt``, for Super Sonic it's ``CoverSS`` and for Super Shadow it's ``CoverSSH``.
+The files will also go in the PRS folder with the regular Cover picture.

 Nb: ``.PAK`` files are sensitive, so avoid renaming or changing their location, if you really have to do it, use the ``Save As`` feature from Texture Editor.

-Nb2: If your skin has multiple models like an Alt version, Super Sonic / Shadow, you can also add a cover for them in the same way, the reserved names are the following ones: ``CoverAlt``, ``CoverSS`` and ``CoverSSH``.

 If you have any question you can ask on the [X-Hax Discord](https://discord.gg/gqJCF47) or leave a comment in the GameBanana page of the mod.